still-code/ar-php-laravel/README.md

 - [All Contributors](../../contributors)

 ## Todo
-- write tests
+- write more tests
+- add more functions from the main package
 - add helpers for the Facade
-- add more functions from the main package

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.